andrenho/newlang/README.md

 * Programming should be fun and productive.
 The whole language must fit inside the programmer's head, even if the standard library doesn't.
 Every aspect of the language should be clear and have as few exceptions as possible.
 * The core language must be as small as possible, and any program must be possible to write (even if unpratical) using only the core language.
+* The environment should small, simple and self-contained.
+* Zoe should be familiar enough that an experienced programmer can pick it up in a couple hours.

+### The language

 * Syntatic sugar will be used to make the programmer more productive and happier.
 Syntatic sugar can be hardcoded in the parser/interpreter to improve speed.
 * Const correctness and type safety are very important.
 * The language can be used both embedded and standalone.